knotteye00/satyr/docs/USAGE.md

 ## Satyr Usage

 ### Administration
 Satyr needs access to port 1935 for RTMP streams, and will serve HTTP on port 8000.
-The ports can be changed with follow config lines.
+See CONFIGURATION.md for details on changing this.

 For HTTPS, run a reverse proxy in front of satyr.
 An example nginx block is shown below.
 ```